Cuprate/cuprate/books/protocol/src/consensus_rules/hardforks.md

 ## Blocks version and vote

-Monero uses the blocks `major version` field as an indicator of hard-fork and the `minor version` field as an indicator of the blocks vote.
+Monero uses the block's `major version` field as an indicator of hard-fork and the `minor version` field as an indicator of the blocks vote.
 A minor version of 0 is treated as a vote for 1 as legacy blocks use to just set this field to 0[^minor-v-0].

-The blocks vote must be greater than or equal to the version, a vote higher than the maximum known hard-fork is interpreted as a vote for the latest hard-fork[^minor-v-too-large].
+The block's vote must be greater than or equal to the version, a vote higher than the maximum known hard-fork is interpreted as a vote for the latest hard-fork[^minor-v-too-large].
 So if a block is at V2 then the vote must be V2 or higher.

 ## Accepting a fork